Evan-Evans/Beta-Mixture-Model/README.md

 cell.names
 [1] "Ser11" "Ser18" "Ser19" "Ser4"  "Ser6"

-# see what the data looks like for Ser11 of region i in mat.list
+# see what the data looks like for the first element of region i in mat.list (Ser11 in this case)
 mat.list[1]
 $Ser11
       [,1] [,2]